Whitebox Machine Learning

 Overview

-In SEON, whitebox machine learning algorithms are trained on your historical data to identify patterns and behaviors.
+In SEON, whitebox machine learning algorithms are trained on each customer's separated data to identify patterns and behaviors.
 You can then implement rules to block certain user actions, such as suspicious logins, identity theft, or fraudulent transactions.

 SEON's machine learning tools